 An affidavit of heirship must be signed and sworn to before a notary public by a person who knew the decedent and the decedent’s family history.
 This person can be a friend of the decedent, an old friend of the family, or a neighbor, for example.
 If you cannot find an unrelated person, then a family member who will not benefit financially from the filing of the affidavit of heirship may sign.
 You need to find two people who knew the deceased, because each person needs to sign an affidavit of heirship.

 An affidavit of heirship must be filed with the real property records in the county where the land is located.
 Call the county clerk and ask how much their filing fees are.
 The filing fees vary from county to county.
 The first page usually costs more than the other pages.
 A fee of $15 for the first page and $4 for each additional page is common.
 Ask if you can file the two affidavits of heirship as one document.
 Some counties let you file the two affidavits of heirship as one document if the decedent and property descriptions are the same.
 This is less expensive than filing the affidavits of heirship as two documents.

 This sample affidavit of heirship by downloading the following document, sample affidavit of heirship.
 This sample is not provided for you to fill in the blanks.
 It is meant to help you draw up your own affidavit of heirship.
 It is an example of the most common situations seen when drawing up an affidavit of heirship.

-< > tells you the type of information needs to be filled.
+< > tells you the type of information that needs to be filled in.